aplteam/Cider/docs/Cider-User-Guide.md

 ```
 dependencies_dev: {
-    tatin: "packages_dev=Testcases",
+    tatin: "tatin-packages_dev=Testcases",
     },
 ```

-All packages in the sub-folder packages_dev/ are loaded into the sub-namespace `Testcases`
+All packages in the sub-folder tatin-packages_dev/ are loaded into the sub-namespace `Testcases`

+However, note that you cannot have a sub-key "nuget" in "dependencies_dev".

 ###### init